Cornstarch for Matted Dog Hair: A Heck of a Hack

 - Towel—if you’re concerned about the mess from cornstarch

-Since the mat was small, I had good control and precision using first the wide-tooth end and then the narrow-tooth end of the stainless steel comb.
-However, a slicker brush would work too.
-I use the Chris Christensen brush because I think it’s the best brush for Goldendoodle grooming.
+Since Chloe’s mat was small, I found that I had the best control and precision using a stainless steel comb.
+However, you could use a slicker brush in place of a comb.
+(I’ve also had success using the Chris Christensen brush for mats.
+I think it’s the best brush for Goldendoodle grooming.)

-2. Find a spot in your home (or even outdoors) that’s comfy for your dog.
+2. Find a spot in your home (or even outside) that’s comfy for your dog.

-I gave Chloe a peanut butter-filled Kong toy as a distraction.
-It kept her occupied and happy.
-(Warning: As integrative veterinarian Dr. Julie Buzby explains in her article on xylitol, some brands of peanut butter include this artificial sweetener that is highly toxic to dogs.
-Always check the label.
-Consult your vet if you’re not sure what treats to give your dog.)
+Before beginning, I gave Chloe a peanut butter-filled Kong toy as a distraction.
+It kept her occupied and happy as I worked on the mat.
+(Also, it’s always worth mentioning that some brands of peanut butter contain xylitol, an artificial sweetener that is highly toxic to dogs.
+Please check labels.)

 3. Sprinkle cornstarch onto your dog’s mat.

-I poured a little cornstarch into a Dixie® cup and used my fingers to sprinkle a liberal amount onto Chloe’s mat.
+I poured a little cornstarch into a Dixie® cup and used my fingers to sprinkle a liberal amount on Chloe’s mat.

 4. Hold the mat at the base (near the skin) with your fingers.